What Happens If You Don't Pay Medical Bills That Are Overdue?

 Unsurprisingly, as with most other money you owe – if you don’t make your payments on time, you’ll likely have to pay interest on it.

-2. It May Reflect On Your Credit Score
+2. Damage to Your Credit Score

 Many people may not know what happens if you don't pay medical bills if the medical facility pursues other ways of pressuring you into paying what you owe.
 This is where things may get unpleasant.
 Medical bills are considered civil debt and it appears in your credit report, bringing the score down.
 Medical debt can remain on your report for up to 7 years.